-18. The duties of independent review panel members in the conduct of a review panel
+16. The duties of independent review panel members in the conduct of a review panel

-- 18.1.
+- 16.1.
 The role of the panel is to review the SSC's decision not to reinstate a permanently suspend or excluded pupil.
-In reviewing the decision, the panel will consider the interests and circumstances of the suspend or excluded pupil, including the circumstances in which the pupil wassuspend or excluded, and have regard to the interests of other pupils and people working at the school. - 18.2.
-The panel will apply the civil standard of proof, rather than the criminal standard of 'beyond reasonable doubt'.

-- 18.3.
-Following the review, the panel will do one of the following: - Uphold the decision. - Recommend that the SSC reconsiders reinstatement. - Quash the decision and direct that the SSC reconsiders reinstatement. - 18.4.
+In reviewing the decision, the panel will consider the interests and circumstances of the suspend or excluded pupil, including the circumstances in which the pupil was suspended or excluded, and have regard to the interests of other pupils and people working at the school. - 16.2.
+The panel will apply the civil standard of proof, rather than the criminal standard of 'beyond reasonable doubt'. - 16.3.
+Following the review, the panel will do one of the following: - Uphold the decision. - Recommend that the SSC reconsiders reinstatement. - Quash the decision and direct that the SSC reconsiders reinstatement. - 16.4.
 The panel's decision does not have to be unanimous and can be decided by a majority vote.
 It is binding on the pupil, parents, the SSC, Principal, and the LA.

-19. Reconsidering reinstatement following a review
+17. Reconsidering reinstatement following a review

-- 19.1.
-Where the independent review panel instructs the SSC to reconsider their decision not to reinstate a pupil, they will do so within 10 school days of being given notice of the review panel's decision. - 19.2.
-[Maintained schools only] The school is aware that if, following an instruction to reconsider, the SSC does not offer to reinstate the pupil, then a £4,000 adjustment will be made to the school's budget. - [Academies only] The school is aware that if, following an instruction to reconsider, the SSC does not offer to reinstate the pupil, then the school will be required to make a payment of £4,000 directly to the LA area in which the school is located. - 19.3.
-Where the independent review panel recommends that the SSC should reconsider their decision not to reinstate a pupil, they will do so within 10 school days of being given notice of the review panel's decision. - 19.4.
-The school is aware that if, following a recommendation to reconsider, the SSC does not offer to reinstate the pupil, it will not be subject to a financial adjustment. - 19.5.
-If, following reconsideration, the SSC offers to reinstate the pupil but the parents decline, no adjustment will be made to the school's budget. - 19.6.
+17.1.
+Where the independent review panel instructs the SSC to reconsider their decision not to reinstate a pupil, they will do so within 10 school days of being given notice of the review panel's decision.
+The school is aware that if, following an instruction to reconsider, the SSCdoes not offer to reinstate the pupil, then the school will be required to make a payment of £4,000 directly to the LA area in which the school is located.

+- 17.2.
+Where the independent review panel recommends that the SSC should reconsider their decision not to reinstate a pupil, they will do so within 10 school days of being given notice of the review panel's decision. - 17.3.
+The school is aware that if, following a recommendation to reconsider, the SSC does not offer to reinstate the pupil, it will not be subject to a financial adjustment. - 17.4.
+If, following reconsideration, the SSC offers to reinstate the pupil but the parents decline, no adjustment will be made to the school's budget. - 17.5.
 Following reconsideration, the SSC will notify the parents, the Principal and the LA of their reconsidered decision and the reasons for this.

-20. Criminal investigations
+18. Criminal investigations

-- 20.1.
-The Principal will not postpone taking a decision to suspend or exclude a pupil due to a police investigation being underway, or any criminal proceedings that are in place. - 20.2.
-The Principal will give particular consideration when deciding to suspend or exclude a pupil where evidence is limited by a police investigation, to ensure that any decision made is fair and reasonable.

-20.3.
-If the SSC is required to consider the Principal's decision in these circumstances, they will not postpone the meeting and will make a decision based on the evidence available.
+- 18.1 The Principal will not postpone taking a decision to suspend or exclude a pupil due to a police investigation being underway, or any criminal proceedings that are in place. - 18.2 The Principal will give particular consideration when deciding to suspend or exclude a pupil where evidence is limited by a police investigation, to ensure that any decision made is fair and reasonable. - 18.3 If the SSC is required to consider the Principal's decision in these circumstances, they will not postpone the meeting and will make a decision based on the evidence available.